 Investing in stocks is one of the best things you can do to set yourself up financially.
-It’s a great way to earn passive income and is essential for any inflation-beating retirement plan, in my opinion.
+Stock investing, ideally through a brokerage account, is a great way to earn passive income and is essential for any inflation-beating retirement plan, in my opinion.

 But here’s the catch:

 You actually need to understand how to invest in stocks in order to make money.
-If you don’t approach it with a bit of knowledge and a decent strategy, then you might as well save your money for Vegas.
+If you don’t approach stock market investing with a bit of knowledge, sound investment advice, and a decent strategy, then you might as well save your money for Vegas.

-In the last chapter we reviewed a great guide to growing your wealth that went over types of advisors, the fees they charge, and much more – so let’s dive in to this next part.
+In the last chapter we reviewed a great guide to growing your wealth that went over types of financial advisors and brokerage services, the account fees and trading commissions they charge, and much more – so let’s dive in to this next part.

-The stock market can be incredibly confusing to the uninitiated, and for many would-be investors, that confusion is enough to overwhelm them and scare them away from investing entirely.
-Those who choose to stay away typically figure out how to invest their money in other places, but they never give stock strategies a chance.
+The stock market can be incredibly confusing to the uninitiated, and for many would-be investors, that confusion is enough to overwhelm them and scare them away from stock investing entirely.
+Those who choose to stay away typically figure out how to invest their money in other places, but they never give individual stocks a chance.

-However, the benefits of investing far outweigh the time and effort it takes to learn how to invest in stocks.
+However, the benefits of investing in individual stocks far outweigh the time and effort it takes to learn how to invest in stocks.
 And, with the right information, the stock market isn’t really confusing at all.

-If you’re ready to learn how to invest in stocks, you better bookmark this page, because I’m about to explain everything you need to know about stocks, from how to find them to how to buy them.
+If you’re ready to learn how to invest in the stock market, you better bookmark this page, because I’m about to explain everything you need to know about stock investing, from how to find stocks to how to trade stocks.

 Consider this guide a crash course in investing that will provide you with a workable understanding of the stock market and investing in no time at all.
-While even the most knowledgeable investors never truly stop learning, the information outlined below will provide you with a great foundation to wade into the wonderful world of investing.
+While even the most knowledgeable investors never truly stop learning, the information outlined below will provide you with a great foundation to wade into the wonderful world of investing, including stock trading.

 To learn how to invest in stocks, you should start with the fundamentals.
 Let’s get a few things straight…